Deploythis/Docker-LAMP/README.md

 ## Publishing
 * Save your code to the src folder
-* (optional) To create virtualhost, edit the conf/apache2/sites-available contents and add your virtualhost
+* (totally optional) To create virtualhost, edit the conf/apache2/sites-available contents and add your custom configuration, enable it running:
-* To enable it, run:
 ```sh
 docker exec -w /etc/apache2/sites-available/ docker-lamp_www_1 a2dissite <virtualhost-to-enable>.conf
 ```
-* (optional) Edit the hosts file and add your virtualhost ej:
+* (totally optional) Edit your local machine hosts file adding your new virtualhost ej:
 ```sh
 127.0.0.1 <virtualhost-to-enable>.test
 ```